 The busiest online trading period of the year is now upon us, reaching its peak earlier than the high street, around the beginning or middle of December.
 Another important date for many online retailers is the 25th December when eager bargain hunters will be ready to make the most of the sales whilst high street shops stay closed.

 Figures tell us that online spending is continuously growing despite the country’s economic slowdown.
 The trend seems to be that we may be spending less money on Christmas presents but more people will use the internet to purchase their gifts.
-With 76% of the adult population now using the internet and 64% of those users having made a purchase online (figures from Office for National Statistics), today’s e-commerce sites need to accommodate for a more diverse customer base within a very competitive marketplace.
+With 76% of the EU population now using the internet and 64% of those users having made a purchase online (figures from the European Commission), today’s e-commerce sites need to accommodate for a more diverse customer base within a very competitive marketplace.

 In order to maximise sales in the run up to Christmas it is therefore vital for online retailers to have implemented an efficient usability strategy for their checkout process.
 If the website’s checkout process is not clear and easy to use, the online retailer may find a great number of potential customers abandoning their baskets somewhere during this process.
 Here are some general guidelines on how to make online shopping a more pleasant and successful experience for users: